-if you’d like one for your ensemble.
+if you’d like an Eye-music piece for your ensemble.

 The highlight was arguably Cevanne Horrocks-Hopayian’s How is a World like a Window? – an intriguing, vivacious stop-start piece.
 The audience were treated to an explanation of its experimental score, which had a square (like a window) cut out on each page, partially revealing notes below with each musician having a different version.
 The Upcoming, Spitalfields Festival